Who Pays Attorney's Fees in Eminent Domain Cases?

-Another reason to involve an attorney is to be sure you’re getting a fair price for your property.
+Another reason contact a law firm and seek legal advice from an attorney is to be sure you’re getting a fair price for your property.
 “Oftentimes it’s extremely valuable for a landowner to go to an attorney who practices in this area because an attorney can review what the project is, what the impact is on the owner’s property, what the amount is that the owner is offered,” Rodriguez says.
 An experienced attorney can help a landowner determine if there’s a chance to get a better price–as well as attorney’s fees.

 “Any property owner who may be subject to condemnation is well advised to consult with an attorney who practices in this area,” Rodriguez says.
 “Even if they don’t hire them, you should place a call to see what your rights are.”

 The Super Lawyers patented selection process is peer influenced and research driven, selecting the top 5% of attorneys to the Super Lawyers lists each year.
 We know lawyers and make it easy to connect with them.Find a lawyer near you